jdgamsterdam/PowerBI-visuals-circlecard-2025/README.md

 # Updates

-If have taken the Circle card example and updated it to use the latest versions of React and the PowerBI visualization modules.
+I have taken the Circle card example and updated it to use the latest versions of React and the PowerBI visualization modules.
 This gives the simplest example of a visualization using the required formatting pane.

 # Circle Card Custom Visual